Sekky61/advent/README.md

 day_setup.py [year] [day]
 ```
 This will set up a new Rust module in `src/year/day.rs` and download the input to `inputs/year/day.txt`.
+Then, add a line to `impl Dispatch` located in `src/util/mod.rs` (see other lines of the match statement).

 ### AoC challange
 To run the solution for a given year, day and part, use: